DefNotAPenguin/The-Hub-/README.md

 As I am definitely not a programmer or anything close to the sort, take some of my examinations with a grain of salt.
 I am examining these as essentially a "curious end-user" who knows enough about certain things to learn how to fix them incase they break, and with enough time on my hands to thoroughly look into something.

-### I HIGHLY RECOMMEND YOU GO TO THE WIKI, I UPDATE THE WIKI FAR MORE OFTEN THAN THIS
+### I HIGHLY RECOMMEND YOU GO TO THE WIKI OR THE WEBSITE, I UPDATE BOTH FAR MORE OFTEN THAN THE REPO

 # Softwares